gamesbook/protograf/docs/source/worked_example.rst

 An output PDF file should now have been created in the same directory as your ``cards2.py`` file - it will be called ``example2.pdf``.
-It should contain a set of 9 blank cards appearing in the top half of an A3-sized page.
+It should contain a set of 9 default-sized, blank cards appearing in the top half of an A3-sized page.

 ..
 NOTE::